edubruell/ChatRbot/README.md

 # ChatRbot
-A minimal implementation of a chatbot from the R Console  based on the ChatGPT API.
-My personal implementation of chatGPT bot taking heavy inspiration from [jcrodriguez1989/chatgpt](https://github.com/jcrodriguez1989/chatgpt/)
+A simple interface from R to the Anthropic Claude API.
+This implementation takes some inspiration from [jcrodriguez1989/chatgpt](https://github.com/jcrodriguez1989/chatgpt/) package to communicate with ChatGPT

 ## Installation
 Install the development version from